 Our entrees: We were served a free basket of bread, which was delicious!!
-We were given four small pieces and I craved more.
 So soft and fluffy—even Ryan thought it tasted like “normal” bread.
 I ordered the Pollo alla Parmigiana ($26, normally $16 on their lunch menu, not found on their dinner menu, but was a Christmas special).
 This breaded chicken came with gluten free spaghetti.
-The chicken was a decent sized portion but was mostly breading.
-As I have visited multiple Italian restaurants in NYC with gluten free offerings, I had other meals to compare this one to: this pollo alla parmigiana tasted too much like corn, which was disappointing.
-After finishing it, I was still hungry for dessert.
+The chicken was a decent sized portion.

 Summary: Would we return?
 Yes, for sure.
 We would LOVE to try their lunch menu and their desserts.
-BUT we would definitely skip the dinner menu here, too expensive for amount of food you get.
-We ended up going somewhere else for dessert because we were still hungry after our “dinner portion” lunch meals.
-I wanted to LOVE this place!
-I mean LOVE IT!!
-100% gluten free, tons of options….but really, the quality and quantity of the food stopped me from immediately exclaiming praise.
-HOWEVER, this food is completely safe for celiacs and those with gluten allergies, so I enjoyed my meal—no worries about cross contamination plus so many options.
+100% gluten free, tons of options.
+HOWEVER, this food is completely safe for celiacs and those with wheat allergies, so I enjoyed my meal—no worries about cross contamination plus so many options.
 I cannot begin to describe how nice it was to be able to pick anything off the menu I wanted and for celiac disease to be treated with respect.
 I appreciated how this restaurant is founded on being 100% gluten free.
 I can’t wait to try their lunch menu, if it returns.
 This is a must try for Celiac disease/gluten allergies as it is safe with lots of options.